-Payment of the full grant amount awarded will be provided to successful applicants via Electronic Funds Transfer (EFT) after the funding agreement is returned to Public Record Office Victoria.
+Payment of the full grant amount awarded will be provided to successful applicants (or auspice organisations if applicable) via Electronic Funds Transfer (EFT) after the funding agreement is returned to Public Record Office Victoria.
 Details regarding grant payment methods will be made available to successful applicants with the funding agreement.